architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 #### 1.1 Create a Lambda function

 Create a Lambda function in `us-east-1` region.
-Choose `Node.js 6.10` runtime and the IAM role named `ws-lambda-edge-read-only-<UNIQUE_ID>`, which was created by CloudFormation stack in your account, as an execution role of the function.
+Choose `Node.js 6.10` runtime and the IAM role named `ws-lambda-at-edge-read-only-<UNIQUE_ID>`, which was created by CloudFormation stack in your account, as an execution role of the function.
 This will allow the function to read data from the DynamoDB table and also get object from the S3 bucket.

 Use JavaScript code from [ws-lambda-at-edge-generate-card-page.js](./ws-lambda-at-edge-generate-card-page.js) as a blueprint.